-Every year in South Carolina, there are dozens of workers who are injured on the job.
-While many of these injuries are incurred amongst blue-collar laborers, like construction workers, healthcare workers, manufacturers, and even office workers are all at risk of a workplace injury.
+Annually in South Carolina, dozens of workers are injured on the job.
+Despite the fact that many of these accidents involve blue-collar workers such as construction workers, other professions like healthcare workers, manufacturing employees, and even office workers are also all at risk of a workplace injury.

 Workers’ Compensation Claims in South Carolina